NazimTheAllFather/Patriot_Hacks_2025/README.md

 without spending too much time on custom CSS.

-On the back end, we built a simple RAG to detect potential hallucinations with a specific dataset using wikipedia's api.
+On the back end, we implemented three core safety detection systems using FastAPI with Python **Hallucination Detection**: We built a simple RAG to detect potential hallucinations with a specific dataset using wikipedia's api.

 To detect hallucinations we used a two tier flagging system, where the bot's response will be flagged for consistency first and

 Afterwards for groundedness in the Vector database we built.

+**Emotional Dependence Detection**: We implemented pattern matching with VADER sentiment analysis to detect concerning emotional attachment patterns.
+The system tracks signals like over-reliance, isolation indicators, and crisis language, assigning risk scores to determine when to intervene.

+**Dangerous Advice Detection**: We integrated Google Gemini AI to analyze responses in real-time for harmful content across domains (i.e. medical, financial, psycological).
+Responses are scored for severity and blocked or flagged based on risk level.

+We added comprehensive privacy protections including SHA-256 user ID anonymization, zero message storage (analysis only), and safety & privacy notice that appears to the user before any chat ensues.
+Transparent dialogue is also included to make sure user's are aware of the privacy protections we have in place.

 The interface lets a user type a message, see how a normal chatbot might reply, and then see how